-Program PG4UW is common control program for above mentioned DATAMAN's programmers.
+Program pg4uw.exe is common control program for all DATAMAN's programmers.
 We guarantee running of these programs under all of above mentioned operating systems without any problems.
+Also background operation under Windows is error-free.

 Using the programmer software